Mimi's Organic Eats » Recipes » Cookies

 This recipe for soft baked Cream Cheese Chocolate Chip Cookies takes a classic chocolate chip cookie up just a notch with the addition of cream cheese.
 This recipe for chocolate chip cookies using cream cheese creates a soft baked cookie with just a little tang!

-If you love chocolate chip cookies as much as I do, be sure to check out my Coconut Chocolate Chip Cookies, Big Banana Oatmeal Chocolate Chip Cookies, or my Rye Chocolate Chip Cookies.
+If you love chocolate chip cookies as much as I do, be sure to check out my Coffee Creamer Cookies, Vanilla Sea Salt Chocolate Chip Cookies, or Chewy Rye Chocolate Chip Cookies.

 Why You'll Love This Recipe

-Soft Baked: You will love these chocolate chip cookies using cream cheese!
-The cream cheese adds a softness to these cookies with more moisture and fat.
+- Soft Baked: You will love this chocolate chip cookie recipe using cream cheese!
+The cream cheese adds a softness to these cookies with more moisture and fat, making them incredibly soft, no special ingredients needed.

-Perfect for Ice Cream Sandwiches: With summer on its way, this is the best kind of cookie to bake because you can easily make them into ice cream sandwiches.
+- Perfect for Ice Cream Sandwiches: With summer on its way, this is the best kind of cookie to bake because you can easily make them into ice cream sandwiches.
 Their soft baked texture makes these the perfect cookie to use for ice cream sandwiches as they would be great frozen, but they are also soft and perfect for fresh made ice cream sandwiches.
-I will be using these cookies in ice cream sandwiches a lot this summer, I can already tell!

 Ingredients